A Mini-Immersion Exercise

 - What made the change possible?

-- Now, in your own skin, discuss the following questions:
+- Now, speaking from your current life, discuss the following questions:

 - What is one important difference between your life and that of the person in India ?